Zenibaa57/Stack-Ops/README.md

 2. Under the "Compute" tab, click on "Key pairs" then "Create a key pair"
 3. Fill in the fields as follows and click on "Create a key pair":
 <p align="center"><img src="artefacts/create_a_key_pair/1.png" width="700" height="272"></p>

+The private key will then be downloaded.
+Keep it in a safe place.